 After a delicious meal in the restaurant prepared by a top chef, you will settle in for the evening in a comfortable en-suite safari tent under a star filled Kimberley sky.

 Mt Hart Wilderness Lodge —Ensuited Safari Tent.
 (LD)

 Day Two - Mount Hart Wilderness Lodge

-Today’s journey is only a short drive to Bell Gorge, one of the most iconic gorges of the Gibb River Road.
+Today’s adventure is a return 4WD journey to Bell Gorge, one of the most iconic gorges and waterfalls of the Gibb River Road.